 Ethnic studies, women of color feminism, queer of color critique, gender and sexuality, critical race theory, Latina/o studies, Chicana/o stuies, print culture, digital humanities, social media

 Craig Ryder is a digital anthropologist concerned with disinformation, social media and the nascent technology of synthetic media.
-Building on his journalism experience in Sri Lanka, Craig’s PhD research at SOAS looks to not only understand the impact of fake news on democracy but how communities are mitigating its effect.
+Building on his journalism experience in Sri Lanka, Craig’s PhD research looks to not only understand the impact of fake news on democracy but how communities are mitigating its effect.

 I’m an Assistant Professor of Philosophy at Worcester State University and a member of the Editorial Collective of the Journal of Interactive Technology and Pedagogy.
 My research examines social phenomena such as families, states, and social media networks through a feminist lens.